jopemachine/my-dev-env-mac/README.md

-# My Dev-Env for MacOS
+# My dev-env configs for MacOS

-These are my miscellaneous config files and personal installation scripts.
+These are my miscellaneous config files.

 I wrote this because of saving and sharing my configs.